unicornio8/checkoutapi-docs/source/includes/_checkout-api.md

 ## Checkout Operations

-At the checkout step, customers will specify the addresses for billing and shipping, delivery options (which for the time being are limited to Standard delivery only), and the payment method.
+At the checkout step, customers will specify the addresses for billing and shipping, delivery options, and the payment method.
 The payment selection, as well as any input regarding payment, is done outside of our components.
 For more information please check the [Payment section](#payment).

 Remaining purpose of the checkout operation is to confirm all the selections done by the customer, and make the necessary adjustments.
 Said adjustments are limited to the addresses and payment method.
 Changes to the articles being ordered requires starting all over.
 Two reasons for this are stock and price verification.
 Even for articles that were already in the cart, verifying stock and price is required.
 Not to mention recalculating the total cart value.